1-877-929-7245

 The Reunification Express rolls into Hue in the morning after a picnic breakfast on board.
 This historic city is smaller and calmer than Hanoi, and with an early check-in at our modern four-star hotel, we have some time to relax by the pool or have lunch locally before embarking on a sightseeing tour this afternoon.

-On our guided exploration, we visit the Thien Mu pagoda, a seven-floor octagonal Buddhist temple built in 1601 that has become a symbol of Vietnam.
-Hue's main attraction is the impressive Imperial Citadel, the Nguyen dynasty's capital from 1802 to 1945.
-Modelled on Beijing's Forbidden City and often called the Purple Forbidden City, the expansive palace complex is surrounded by a series of moats fed by the Perfume River.
-Lavish pagodas, temple roofs decorated with dragon motifs and attractive gardens are guarded by towering walls dotted with ten ornate gates.
+On our guided exploration, we visit the Thien Mu pagoda, a seven-story octagonal Buddhist temple built in 1601 that has become a symbol of Vietnam.
+Hue's main attraction is the impressive Imperial Citadel, the Nguyen Dynasty's capital from 1802 to 1945.
+Modeled on Beijing's Forbidden City, and often called the Purple Forbidden City, the expansive palace complex is surrounded by a series of moats fed by the Perfume River.
+Opulent pagodas, temple roofs adorned with dragon motifs and exquisite gardens are guarded by towering walls interspersed with ten ornate gates.

-Following our tour, the evening is free to explore Hue and its range of appealing restaurants independently.
+After our tour, the evening is free to explore Hue and its range of appealing restaurants independently.
+Overnight Hue.

 Day 6 - Coastal Da Nang and on to Hoi An